auth0/docs/articles/server-apis/aspnet-core-webapi/03-authorization.md

 ## 2. Restrict an action based on a user's roles

-ASP.NET Core will automatically map claims contained in the JWT to roles.
+ASP.NET Core will automatically map claims contained in the JWT to claims on the `ClaimsIdentity`.
 Specifically, it will look for a "roles" claim on the `id_token`, and then for each role inside the array on the "roles" claim, it will add a "http://schemas.microsoft.com/ws/2008/06/identity/claims/role" claim to the `ClaimsIdentity`.

 This means that it integrates seamlessly with the [Role based authorization](https://docs.asp.net/en/latest/security/authorization/roles.html) inside ASP.NET Core.